solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/downpatching.md

   - Whether downpatching _should_ be used for Hitman 3 speedruns is a complex topic, and we will avoid making any hasty decisions here.
     - For instance, downpatching could split the Hitman 3 speedrun playerbase even further (we arguably already have too many categories), it will lock out console players, etc.
   - For the time being, this document exists purely for spreading awareness on how to downpatch, and to promote preservation of older game versions.
-- The manifest files listed below will require you to legally own the game in some capacity (more on this [here](#game-ownership--dlcs).
+- The manifest files listed below will require you to legally own the game in some capacity (more on this [here](#game-ownership--dlcs)).
 Piracy is not condoned.
 - There's no way IOI can ban you for downpatching, considering they don't ban actual cheaters on the in-game leaderboards
 - There does not seem to be any long-term consequence of downpatching, but there's a lot about this topic not yet understood; proceed at your own risk and consider backing up important game files or mods (mods in your install folder may be wiped after a downpatch)